naeunoh/naeunoh.github.io/_posts/2022-08-04-intersubject-rsa-code.md

 a[1].annotate(f't={t:.2f}, p = {p:.03f}', xy = (.2, 40),fontsize=16, color='gray')
 ```

     Text(0.2, 40, 't=13.75, p = 0.000')

 ![png]({{ site.baseurl }}/assets/img/IS-RSA/IS-RSA_49_1.png){: width="100%" }

-We see that the values are generally shifted positive (the expected direction), meaning that there is more representational similarity between brain and behavior than we would expect by chance.
+We see that the values are **generally shifted positive** (the expected direction), meaning that there is more representational similarity between brain and behavior than we would expect by chance.

-We can also test if the mean of the two distributions are significantly different from each other using a paired samples t-test.
+We can also test if the mean of the two distributions are significantly different from each other using a **paired samples t-test**.

 ```python
 sns.histplot(list(isrsa_nn.values()))